Komi-Wang/TGRS/README.md

 ```

 # Install
 If you are not using Linux, do not proceed.
-It is recommended to use an RTX3090 GPU or a higher-computing GPU to train the test code and store the data on an SSD.
+It is recommended to use four RTX3090 GPUs or higher-computing GPUs to train the model and store the training and test data on at least 50GB SSD.
+Note that the CUDA version in our runtime environment is 11.8.
+If it does not match your system environment, please refer to the [Pytorch documentation](https://pytorch.org/get-started/previous-versions/) and select the appropriate version.

 1. Clone this repository and navigate to TGRS folder.
 ```bash